 For the safest and most conservative estimates, you can use the maximum length when calculating variable length columns.
 If, on the other hand, there are many variable length columns or you know the data will vary widely, you can use an estimated average or 90th percentile figure, to avoid over-estimating memory consumption.

 Indexes are sized in a way similar to tables, where the size and number of the index columns determine the size of the index.
-However, the calculations for tree and hash indexes are distinct.

 8 Pointer to LastName 8 Pointer to FirstName 40 Overhead 56 Total